benjmin-r/cto.coffee/episodes/_posts/2020-31-03-ep11-about-being-a-egneralist-with-april-matias.md

 date: 2020-03-31
 permalink: /episodes/ep11-about-being-a-egneralist-with-april-matias/
 published: true
 summary: "For this episode I spoke with April Matias, a Senior Quality Assurance Engineer from Berlin.
-April has a background in arts and humanities, worked in quality assurance for several years and has recently taken a developer Bootcamp to expand her knowledge and skills."
+April has a background in arts and humanities, worked in quality assurance for several years and has recently taken a developer bootcamp to expand her knowledge and skills."
 keywords: technology,generalist,specialist,careerchange,people,cto
 file: http://files.cto.coffee/About_Being_a_Generalist_with_April_Matias.mp3
 duration: "47:54"